Power & Philately: Myth-Making

 With Miniature Works of Art

-Part of the fragile framework holding together a country's mythos, postage stamps have long served as a form of propaganda.
+Part of the fragile framework holding together a country’s mythos, postage stamps have long served as tools of myth-making and nation-building propaganda.

-In addition to these weekly posts and depending on demand, I plan to launch a guest-focused podcast, educational courses and videos plus other multimedia content digging deeper into these topics.
+In addition to weekly posts, Power & Philately plans to expand to other content, including a guest-focused podcast, educational courses and videos plus other multimedia content digging deeper into these intriuging topics.

 Who knows what the future holds?

-For now, P&P serves as a fun side project allowing me to use my journalism skills to provide the philatelic community with some rousing content—for free.
+For now, Power & Philately serves as a self-gratifying side project allowing me to further hone my journalism skills while provide the philatelic community with rousing original content—all for free.

 Subscribe & share

-As the old saying goes, every stamp tells a story.
+As the age-old saying goes, “Every stamp tells a story.”

 Whether you subscribe, share or donate, your support ensures this project’s survival.
-If no one’s reading it, I’ll stop writing it, and we’ll all move on to other schemes.
-But even a handful of readers – let alone a like or a share from one of them – would give me enough dopamine to render me chained to this damn keyboard for another sweet moment of fleeting happiness.
+If no one reads it, I’ll (probably) stop writing it, and we’ll all move on to other schemes.
+But even a handful of readers – let alone a like or a share from one of you – will provide enough dopamine to render me chained to this damn keyboard for another sweet moment of fleeting happiness.
+For this kindness, I will thank you in advance.

 About the author

-An eight-year journalist and editor, Jesse regularly contributes news and opinion content to two biweekly national print publications, Canadian Stamp News and Canadian Coin News.
+A 10-year journalist and editor, Jesse regularly contributes news and opinion content to two biweekly national print publications, Canadian Stamp News and Canadian Coin News, along with other more mainstream media platforms.

-As a freelancer, he creates other print and digital content, including blog posts, ghostwritten stories and long-form features, for clients and publications in Canada and the United States.
-Aside from journalism and non-fiction, he specializes in digital and physical ad copy, public relations and professional communications material plus other engaging content such as newsletters, contests and surveys.
-He also has experience in website design, development and administration.
+As a full-time freelancer, Jesse has also created print and digital news-related content, including long-form features, blog posts and ghostwritten stories, for dozens of other major publications and clients in Canada, the United States and Europe.
+Aside from journalism, creative non-fiction and other related content strategy and creation, he specializes in public relations and professional communications materials; advertising copy; website design, development and administration; social media management; plus other engaging content such as newsletters, contests and surveys.

-Jesse is a member of the invite-only Philatelic Specialists Society of Canada.
-He previously served as a director of the Royal Philatelic Society of Canada; the editor of the Ontario Numismatic Association’s Ontario Numismatist; the secretary of the asset-based community development group Fitzgerald Neighbours; an infantry soldier in the Canadian Forces; and the long-time bassist of the touring band Street Pharmacy.
+Jesse Robitaille is a member of the invite-only Philatelic Specialists Society of Canada and previously served as a director of the Royal Philatelic Society of Canada, the editor of the Ontario Numismatic Association’s Ontario Numismatist, the secretary of the asset-based community development group Fitzgerald Neighbours, the long-time bassist of the touring band Street Pharmacy, and an infantry soldier in the Canadian Forces.